Jyk-122/D-LLM/README.md

 ## Inference

 To inference based on trained D-LLMs, we provide a chat completion program as a demo.
+The instruction is organized in the prompt format of Alpaca in `example.py`.
 Run the following command to ask D-LLM on your own inputs, for example:

 ```inference
 export CUDA_VISIBLE_DEVICE=0